 Coordinated time division multiple access (Co-TDMA) sharing access point (AP): [Co-TDMA sharing AP] A sharing AP that intends to share a time portion of its obtained TXOP with a set of APs as part of Co-TDMA operation.

-Initial control frame (ICF): [ICF] A Control frame that is sent to poll one or more STAs to determine their availability and/or willingness to participate during the TXOP.
-A STA’s participation might require transitioning to a different mode of operation.
+dynamic unavailability operation: [DUO] A mechanism for a non-AP STA to include unavailability information to its associated AP in some control frames. #870

+#3157 #3817 #3617 #1453 #1744 #2839

-Multi-AP coordination: [MAPC] a framework that includes a set of coordination schemes (such as Co-BF, Co-SR, Co-TDMA, Co-RTWT) and procedures for OBSS APs to coordinate their transmissions and
+Multi-AP coordination: [MAPC] A framework that includes a set of coordination schemes (such as Co-BF, Co-SR, Co-TDMA, Co-RTWT) and procedures in which OBSS APs coordinate their transmissions to improve network performance such as medium utilization, communications reliability, and latency. #1454 #2659 #1492 #2812

-Improve communications reliability.
+non primary channel access: [NPCA] A mechanism for peer STAs to dynamically switch operation from a BSS primary channel to an NPCA primary channel when the BSS primary channel is occupied by an OBSS. #870

+periodic unavailability operation: [PUO] A mechanism for a non-AP STA to indicate to its associated AP that the STA will be unavailable during periodic service periods. #870

-Polled access point (AP): [polled AP] An AP polled by a sharing AP in the ICF that is transmitted as part of a Multi-AP coordinated operation.
+Polled access point (AP): [polled AP] An AP polled by a sharing AP in the ICF that is transmitted as part of a multi-AP coordinated operation. #2813

 Sharing access point (AP): [sharing AP] An AP that intends to share a portion of its obtained TXOP with a set of APs.